 Sr. No. Particulars Disclosure 1.
 Name of Firm of Auditors M/s.
 M. L. Sharma & Co.
 (FRN: 109963W) 2.
-Name of Auditors Mr. Shailesh M Bandi (Membership No. 109101) 3.
-Financial year for which appointment is proposed 2022 - 23 4.
-Proposed Fees payable Rs.11,35,000/-(Rupees Eleven Lakhs Thirty Five only) plus applicable GST and out of pocket expenses incurred while conducting audit of financial statements of the Company.
+Name of Auditors Mr. Jinendra.
+D. Jain (Membership No.140827) 3.
+Financial year for which appointment is proposed 2023 - 24 4.
+Proposed Fees payable Rs.12,11,000/-(Rupees Twelve Lakhs Eleven Thousand only) plus applicable GST and out of pocket expenses incurred while conducting audit of financial statements of the Company.
 5. Terms of appointment- One year 6.
 In case of new auditor any material change in the fee payable to such auditor from that paid to outgoing auditor along with rationale for such change.
 The Company is re-appointing the same statutory auditor.
-Hence this disclosure is not applicable.
+There is no material change in the fees payable to the statutory auditors.
 7. Basis for recommendation for appointment including the details in relation to and credentials of the statutory auditor proposed to be appointed.
 The statutory auditors have confirmed their eligibility under Section 141 of the Companies Act, 2013 and the Rules framed thereunder for re-appointment as statutory auditors of your Company.
 As required under Regulation 33 of SEBI (LODR) Regulations, 2015, they have also confirmed that they hold a valid certificate issued by the Peer Review Board of the Institute of Chartered Accountants of India.
 The statutory auditors have also furnished a declaration confirming their independence as well as their arm's length relationship with your Company as well as declaring that they have not taken up any prohibited non-audit assignments for your Company.
 The Audit Committee reviews the independence of the statutory auditors and the effectiveness of the audit process.
-Recommendation has been received from the Audit Committee and Board of Directors at the meeting held on 28 th May, 2022 respectively.
+Recommendation has been received from the Audit Committee and Board of Directors at the meeting held on 25th May, 2023 respectively.